Recchi to be inducted into Flyers Hall of Fame

 “As a teammate of Mark’s, I can ensure that no one deserves this exclusive honor more than him,” Flyers president of hockey operations Keith Jones said in a statement released by the team Thursday.
 “January 27 will be an outstanding day for our franchise and for Mark and his family as we celebrate all his Flyers accomplishments.”

 Recchi, a Hockey Hall of Famer and now 55 years old, had two separate stints with the organization.
 He played for the Flyers from 1992 to 1995 and then 1999 to 2004.
-Recchi and Clarke are the only two players in franchise history to put up 100-plus points in multiple seasons.
+He made the Eastern Conference Final twice in Philadelphia (2000 and 2004).
+Each time, the Flyers lost in a Game 7 to the eventual Stanley Cup champion.

+"You'll get a lot of players that never won Stanley Cups who were a part of those groups and I was very fortunate to be a part of two in Philly that were that way," Recchi said of the tight-knit Flyers teams that didn't win.
+"We just didn't quite get there.
+It sucks.
+But, still, you remember those days.
+We still talk about it, we talk about those days, about how much we enjoyed each other and how close we were and we knew it.
+It's just unfortunate you don't get that opportunity to be the winner on the final day."

 Recchi might not have the Flyers playoff profile of others (players such as Mike Richards, Scott Hartnell, Pelle Eklund and Bob Dailey have more postseason points with the franchise), but his ageless game and overall body of work absolutely warranted a call to the Flyers’ Hall.